-2.10 Student Performance Criteria (SPC)
+2.9 Student Performance Criteria (SPC)

-The Student Performance Criteria (SPC) is composed of 30 criteria in 5 categories including communication, cultural context, design, technical area and professional practice.
-It starts with the basic foundation of knowledge and technology, and progressively expands to the professional technical area and the role and the responsibility of architect in society.
+The Student Performance Criteria (SPC), internationally prevailing standards, set minimum requirements for architectural education and internship program that lead to licensing and registration.
+It is composed of 26 criteria in 4 categories including Critical Thinking in Architecture, Design, Engineering /Technology, and professional practice.
+It starts with the fundamental knowledge of Architecture, and progressively expands to technology, profession, and the role of architect in society.

-The SPC establishes a minimum achievement level for graduates of professional degree programs seeking an opportunity to carry on an internship for eventual attainment of a license to practice architecture.
-Professional degree programs must prove that the graduates of the program successfully completed the compulsory courses to satisfy all the provisions of the 30 criteria.
-It must also demonstrate that the courses and subjects of transfer students, whose academic experience and records/credits were recognized and accepted, are equivalent to the respective subjects and courses of the program.
+Each Student Performance Criterion must promote integrated problem-solving skills and design creativity.
+The academic program is expected to meet all criteria along the course of education, and it must also demonstrate that the courses and subjects of transfer students, whose academic experience and records/credits were recognized and accepted, are equivalent to the respective subjects and courses of the program.